osg-htc/docs/docs/data/xrootd/install-cms-xcache.md

 !!! note
-    If your are installing a multinode cache then instead of `yourlocalcache:1094` url should be changed for `yourcacheredirector:2040`
+    If you are installing a [multinode cache](#installing-a-multinode-cache) then instead of `yourlocalcache:1094` url should be changed for `yourcacheredirector:2040`

 ### Enable remote debugging